" "

 A consistent bedtime and wake time are foundational.
 Morning light exposure and a wind-down routine can help reinforce a steadier sleep rhythm.
 If stress or difficulty unwinding makes it harder to settle, ingredients like Suntheanine® L-theanine, magnesium bisglycinate, GABA, and Shoden® ashwagandha in Sleep Health PLUS are designed to support relaxation and restful sleep without melatonin.*

-2. Hydrate early
+2. Hydrate early and often

-3. Eat protein at breakfast
+3. Eat more protein at breakfast

 A protein-forward breakfast supports steadier energy and fewer mid-morning crashes.
 A balanced protein shake like Nourify® PLUS provides plant-based protein along with vitamins, minerals, probiotics, and chromium to support healthy energy metabolism and blood sugar management as part of a healthy lifestyle.*